 SCE&G is participating in activities seeking to advance renewable technologies in the future.
-Specifically the Company is involved with a) distributed energy resources, b) off-shore wind activities in the state, c) co-firing with biomass fuels, d) smart grid opportunities, e) distribution automation, f) environmental mitigation activities, and g) nuclear power in the future.
+Specifically, the Company is involved with a) distributed energy resources, b) off-shore wind activities in the state, c) co-firing with biomass fuels, d) smart grid opportunities, e) distribution automation, f) environmental mitigation activities, and g) nuclear power in the future.
 These activities are set forth in more detail below.

 a.
-Distributed Energy Resource ("DER") Program: SCE&G's customers and other South Carolina stakeholders have expressed a desire for solar energy in the State, and SCE&G is looking for ways to integrate additional solar into the system in the most economical way possible while beginning to grow a new clean energy economy in South Carolina based on a diverse portfolio of generation.
-SCE&G currently has approximately 6 megawatts of solar generation on the system.
-As part of its new DER Programs which were approved by the Commission in July 2015 under Order 2015-512, SCE&G plans to add up to 100 megawatts of renewable energy to its system by 2021.
+Distributed Energy Resource ("DER") Program: SCE&G's customers and other South Carolina stakeholders have expressed a desire for solar energy in the state, and SCE&G is looking for ways to integrate additional solar into the system in the most economical way possible while beginning to grow a new clean energy economy in South Carolina based on a diverse portfolio of generation.
+At the end of 2016, SCE&G had approximately 37 megawatts alternating current (MW AC) of solar capacity on the system.

+As part of its new DER Programs, which were approved by the Commission in July 2015 under Order 2015-512, SCE&G plans to add over 84 MW AC of renewable energy to its system by 2021.
 SCE&G's DER programs became available to customers in October of 2015 and these programs offer incentives through simple, customer centric offerings with a variety of customer choices.
 Customer feedback has been positive and participation levels have been increasing.
+In late 2017 or early 2018, SCE&G plans to make available up to 16 MW AC of Community Solar as one of these DER offerings.
+Through the end of 2016, SCE&G had approximately 25 MW

+AC of solar generation interconnected to the system specifically related to customer scale DER programs.

-In 2015, SCE&G contracted for a 500 kW utility scale solar farm at its Leeds Avenue site in North Charleston.
-This farm became commercially operational on December 22, 2015.
-See picture below.
-SCE&G also interconnected three large customer scale projects in the Columbia area totaling approximately 1 MW.
-In 2016, SCE&G plans to install over 30 MWs of solar generation on its system.
-As part of this, SCE&G plans to install a 2 MW solar farm along Saxe Gotha Road in Cayce, adjacent to SCE&G's corporate headquarters.
+In 2016, SCE&G contracted for a 6.8 MW AC utility scale solar farm located in Saluda County, SC.
+This farm became commercially operational on December 30, 2016.
+By the end of 2017, SCE&G anticipates having over 40 MW AC of additional utility scale solar generation on its system.
 SCE&G has assembled an experienced team focused on research, design, and implementation of renewable energy resources.

+The following picture is the 0.5 MW AC solar farm constructed at Leeds Ave in North Charleston.

 b.
-Off-Shore Wind Activities: SCANA/SCE&G is a founding member of the Southeastern Coastal Wind Coalition and participates in the Utility Advisory Group of that organization.
-The mission of Southeastern Coastal Wind Coalition is to advance the coastal and offshore wind industry in ways that result in net economic benefits to industry, utilities, ratepayers, and citizens of the Southeast.
+Off-Shore Wind Activities: SCANA/SCE&G is a founding member of the Southeastern Wind Coalition and participates in the Utility Advisory Group of that organization.
+The mission of the Southeastern Wind Coalition is to advance the wind industry in ways that result in net economic benefits to industry, utilities, ratepayers, and citizens of the Southeast.
 The focus is three fold:

-- i.
-Research and Analysis objective, transparent, data-driven, and focused on economics. - ii.
-Policy / Market Making exploring multistate collaborative efforts and working with utilities, not against them.
+i.
+Research and Analysis - objective, transparent, data-driven, and focused on economics.

+ii.
+Policy / Market Making - exploring multistate collaborative efforts and working with utilities, not against them.